mickfuzz/phd4/_posts/thesis_chapters/holding/2023-2-12-LitGPTResults.md

 ### Learning Coding through Tinkering

+Tinkering as a pedagogy is based on the idea that learning is an active, hands-on process that involves exploration and experimentation.
+This approach is often contrasted with more traditional, lecture-based approaches to education, which emphasize the transmission of information from teacher to student [@bers_computational_2014; @bevan_tinkering_2014; @bevan_learning_2015; @gutwill_research_2015; @vossoughi_making_2015].
+By providing opportunities for hands-on exploration and experimentation, tinkering helps learners to develop a deeper understanding of scientific and technological concepts.

-Tinkering is a hands-on approach to learning, where individuals are encouraged to experiment, play, and explore with materials to gain a deeper understanding of how things work.
-In the context of coding, tinkering refers to the process of experimenting and playing with code to gain a deeper understanding of how programming works.
+In the context of coding, tinkering refers to the process of experimenting and playing with code to gain a deeper understanding of how programming works [@gutwill_research_2015].
 This approach to learning coding provides a creative, engaging and fun way to learn, that can help individuals to acquire programming skills in a way that is accessible and meaningful to them.
 Tinkering with code involves experimenting with different codes, changing variables and testing the outcomes, which can help individuals to develop a deeper understanding of programming concepts.
 By tinkering, individuals can experiment with code without the pressure of producing a specific outcome, which can lead to a more relaxed and enjoyable learning experience.

 Tinkering with code can also help individuals to develop their problem-solving and critical thinking skills, as they are encouraged to experiment, test and troubleshoot their code.
 This approach can help individuals to develop a more holistic understanding of programming, as they are able to understand the relationships between code and outcome, and learn how to apply programming concepts in real-world situations.